w3c/wcag3/guidelines/terms/available.md

 status: exploratory
 ---

-present and, in the context of alternatives, sufficient to understand the content.
+present and, in the context of alternatives, sufficient to understand the content